cpe200-158-sec1/week-1/Lab/Lab1-1/Readme.md

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer: The code will run slower because it will go to process in loop for equal n-1 times (n is size of input number)
+Answer: The code will run slower because it will go to process in loop for equal n-1 times (n is size of input number)  but if it has
-		)
+		flag it will stop process when number is sort small to large all number.